 Note: Do not cook with olive due to its low smoke point, which is the point or temperature at which it begins to “smoke”.
 This is a concern because at this point it not only becomes harmful but also dangerous.
 Once oil begins to smoke, it is getting close to its “flash point” and could catch fire and ignite the gasses it’s giving off.
 That’s why olive oil is best used on salads and other cold foods.
 It does not mean they can’t be used to cook with, just use extra caution.
 The term “virgin” olive oil is common.
-What this refers to is at what point the oil is stored after processing it from crushing nuts and seeds or pressing olives in this case.
-The faster it can be stored it is referred to as "virgin".
-This is why they called raw or “virgin”.
+What this refers to is at what point the oil is stored after processing it by crushing nuts and seeds or pressing olives in this case.
+The faster it can be stored the better.
+If it's stored rather quickly it is referred to as "virgin".
 You can guess then what “Extra virgin” and these other adjectives mean.
 Stored even faster.

 Eat a variety of proteins, fish, turkey, eggs and lean meats.
 Lentils are high in protein and excellent when combined with BROWN rice as well as peas.

 - Eat as many green vegetables as you wish and choose other “colors” as well.
 Keep in mind vegetables that grow in the ground like carrots, beats, potatoes and parsnips have more calories per serving than most vegetables that grow out of the ground.